CINPLA/exdir/README.md

 feedback and as a basis for future reference implementations.
 They are not ready for production use.

-# Expipe Format #
+# Experimental Directory Structure #

-The Expipe Format (EXP) is a proposed, open file format standard for experimental pipelines.
-EXP is currently a prototype published to invite researchers to give feedback on the standard.
+The Experimental Directory Structure (EDS) is a proposed, open file format standard for experimental pipelines. eds is currently a prototype published to invite researchers to give feedback on the standard.

-EXP is an hierarchical format based on open standards.
+EDS is an hierarchical format based on open standards.
 It is inspired by already existing formats, such as HDF5 and NumPy, and attempts to solve some of the problems assosciated with these while retaining their benefits.
-The development of EXP owes a great deal to the efforts of others to standardize data formats in science in general and neuroscience in particular, among them the Klusta Kwik Team and Neuroscience Without Borders.
+The development of EDS owes a great deal to the efforts of others to standardize data formats in science in general and neuroscience in particular, among them the Klusta Kwik Team and Neuroscience Without Borders.

 ## Quick introduction ##

-EXP is not a file format in itself, but rather a standardized folder structure.
+EDS is not a file format in itself, but rather a standardized folder structure.
 The structure is equivalent to the internal structure of HDF5, to simplify a transition from either format.
 However, data is not stored in a single file, but rather multiple files within